Red Light District Walking Tour, Amsterdam

 Wonderful views from the tower (note the fee payable with credit/debit cards only); coffee and snacks are available in a charming garden.

-A medieval trading hub dating back to 1488 in the city, the Waag initially functioned as a customs house and a place for goldsmiths and silversmiths to conduct their work on the upper floors.
-Visitors can enter this historic building, now converted into a lively bar and restaurant, to admire its immense timber beams and a portion of the substantial old weighing scales.
+The Weigh House, a medieval trading hub dating back to 1488, began as a customs house, where goldsmiths and silversmiths worked their magic on the upper floors.
+Today, it’s home to a lively bar and restaurant, but inside you can still marvel at the hefty timber beams and what’s left of the old weighing scales.

 Walking Tours in Amsterdam, Netherlands